lionslair/rzepecki-laravel-php/README.md

 Update the commands in the Dockerfile or Ansible then RUN

+`docker build -f Dockerfile-8.0 -t rzepecki-laravel-php-8.0 .`
-`docker build -t rzepecki-laravel-php .`
+`docker build -f Dockerfile-7.4 -t rzepecki-laravel-php-7.4 .`

 When you commit to the github repo it will then trigger the image to be rebuilt on github actions and publish to docker hub.